Equal Opportunity and Affirmative Action

 One goal of the equal opportunity and affirmative action program is to assist in creating a learning and working environment that is not only free of discrimination and harassment, but also inclusive and welcoming so all individuals can perform their work or studies to their fullest potential.

-To further these efforts, UF Human Resources engages its own departments, including Employee Relations, Recruitment and Staffing, Classification and Compensation, and Training and Organizational Development.
+To further these efforts, UF Human Resources engages its own departments, including Employee Relations, Talent Acquisition and Onboarding, Classification and Compensation, and Training and Organizational Development.
 UFHR also collaborates with various offices, departments and initiatives across the University, including:

 - The Office of the Chief Diversity Officer